 Schools across the country are doing their part to help pollinators and the monarch recover.
-Every time a school plants a native schoolyard habitat or butterfly garden hundreds of different wildlife species are benefitting.
+Every time a school plants a native schoolyard habitat or butterfly garden hundreds of different wildlife species are benefiting.
 Below are a few snap shots of schools across the country that are helping the monarch and or other pollinators.

-Monarch Heroes in TX.
 The Monarch Heroes program, an environmental education and community outreach program was launched in Texas in September of 2015.
 To date 20 elementary and middle schools in both the Austin and Houston Independent School Districts are creating native habitat for monarch butterflies.
 As the gardens mature, students will engage in citizen science to gather important data to help scientists with their study of the monarch butterfly.
 Schools will become community centers for monarch education and sources of native milkweed seed and plants and nectar as students begin to propagate their own plants.

 Students Build a Monarch Refuge